 2. God said, “Leave college, it will be all fine.”

-There was such a peace in my heart when God said it, that I knew He was going to show me the next steps.
+I sensed a deep reassuring peace in my heart when God said those words.
+I knew it will be all okay.
+He was going to show me the next steps.

 So I told my mom in December 2005 that I am no longer going to college, that I am dropping out.
 Mom was okay with it but Dad was furious.
 My sister was getting married in Feb 2006 in Kerala.
 So my parents were more focussed on that.
 I knew I had some space to breathe at least for a couple of months.